ts4z/barge-rulebook/src/preface.md

 Thanks to Rich Bremer, Doug Grismore, Patrick Milligan, and Cliff Matthews for encouragement, and technical and editorial input.

+Many folks have helped maintain the rulebook (or *a* rulebook) in fits and starts and a few different versions.
+Nick Christenson maintained the first one on the BARGE website used for a dealer's choice tournament.
+In 2015, for the 25th BARGE event, Patrick Milligan produced a rulebook for the 25-Game mixed game event.
+In 2016, this was extended for the 26-game mixed game event, and converted to the first LaTeX-based version, by Chris Mecklin.
+Chris updated the rulebook through \2021.
+Tim picked it up in 2024.

 ### Preface from the 2021 Edition

 (This section has been slightly abridged from the 2021 edition.)